breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ![Impostor Syndrome](https://github.com/breatheco-de/content/blob/master/src/assets/images/6cf4655f-665f-4f68-b021-f34238cedd69.png?raw=true)

 At some point in our lives (some more than others) we all have thought we were the dumbest person in a room.
-If we keep thinking like that for a long time and we don't get comfortable with any discipline, we may even think that we are not that smart.
+If we keep thinking like that for a long time and we do not get comfortable with any discipline, we may even think that we are not that smart.
 Not at all!
 That's a lie!
 You are a part of this school, we do not accept people that we don't think are smart enough to make a living as a developer.
 You need to believe that, especially in tough times!

 > If a particular exercise or project is hard, instead of thinking you are not good at this, look for new ways of absorbing the content.
 Talk to a mentor and we'll give you exactly what you need.